How to Get Better Commercial Real Estate Leads

 The data can replace or complement your existing commercial real estate sales enablement tools, and they fit seamlessly into your sales pipelines.

-In a related post, we explain how solar companies use prospecting tools to find CRE leads.
+For example, we explain how solar companies use prospecting tools to find CRE leads.
 Solar is a highly competitive market, especially in areas like Arizona, California and the Southwest.
 With a prospecting tool like Biscred, solar manufacturers, installers and service providers can drill down to the exact business type (apartment buildings, healthcare facilities, office parks to name a few) and location, plus the names of decision-makers associated with the properties.

 Lead brokers use a variety of tactics to acquire information that they can then sell to you to help you fill your lead pipeline.
 Some use pay-per-click, direct mail, surveys, and social media marketing to build their lists.
 Other tactics include creating paid online advertisements with landing pages that are really fill forms that feed into a lead list, which the lead generation company can then curate and sell.
 Another way lead companies build their lists is by buying and selling lists, building vast datasets.
 In the real estate industry, many lead generation companies use public records to collect data about property developers and owners.